citp/privacy-policy-historical/f/fi/fid/fidelity-media.com.md

 Fidelity Media SSP (fmxSSP) takes reasonable steps to ensure that information is accurate, complete, current, and reliable for its intended use.
 For contact or billing information submitted through our website, you may review, correct, update, or change your information, request that we deactivate your account, or remove your information from our direct marketing efforts, at any time by e-mailing us at privacy@fidelity-media.com.

-Mailing Address:
-FM Labs LLC
-201 Spear St, 1100 #3001
-San Francisco, CA 94105

 Retention of personal information of EEA individuals will be handled in accordance with Fidelity Media SSP (fmxSSP)’s data retention policy.
 Where Fidelity Media SSP (fmxSSP) processes personal data of EEA individuals as a data controller, such individuals: (i) may have the right to request access to and rectification or erasure of personal information; (ii) may restrict the processing of personal information, object to processing, and/or exercise the right of data portability; and (iii) may have certain rights to withdraw consent without affecting the lawfulness of processing and the right to lodge a complaint with a supervisory authority.

 ### International Information Transfers

 Please be aware that the information we collect, including contact and billing information, may be transferred to and maintained on servers or databases located outside your location, or other jurisdiction, where the privacy laws may not be as protective as those in your location.

 ### Security